KatolaZ/twic_script/README.md

 # twic_script
-A bash script to maintain an update SCID database of chess games downloaded from The Week In Chess (TWIC)
+A bash script to maintain an updated SCID database of chess games downloaded from The Week In Chess (TWIC)

 ==============================

   This simple bash script helps maintaining an updated database of chess games for SCID, based on the famous "The Week In Chess" game